thundercomb/poetrydb/README.md

 ```

 Notes:
-- although poemcount can be provided on its own, it is more versatile when combined with other input fields
+- although poemcount can be provided on its own, it makes sense mainly when combined with other input fields
 - poemcount is always exact, and therefore the match type ```:abs``` has no effect
-- poemcount and random cannot be used together, as both specify a count as the search field
+- poemcount and random cannot be used together, as both specify the number of poems to return

 Format:
 ```